dylrich/simple-vector-tile-server/README.md

 node server.js [PORT] [/directory/to/folder/with/mbtiles/files]
 ```

 Check that the server is running by navigating to http://localhost:3000/states/3/1/2.
+You should see raw geojson data that can be consumed by a browser mapping library.